gostrc/octopress/source/_posts/2012-02-01-watching-for-new-tags-in-git-and-other-vcss.markdown

 When I first started packaging, I manually checked for new packages by going to the package's website and verifying that there was no new version.
 This got tedious, and repetitive very fast.
 This was about the time I came across [urlwatch](http://thp.io/2008/urlwatch/).

-Urlwatch is a tool that watches websites and commands for changes since you last ran them.
+Urlwatch is a tool that watches websites and commands for changes since you last ran it.
 This allowed you to initially take some time to set it up.
 Then each subsequent run will fetch all the webpages and diff them against the previous versions it has in its cache.
 This was better and made me actually want to check for new versions.
 Except this came with its own problems: